rstodden/DEPlain/F__Human_Annotations/README.md

 ## Data Statistics

 ### Quality Assessment
 To assess the quality of the manual alignments, two annotators rated > 300 random selected sentence pairs regarding the following aspects.
-We provide a statement per aspect on which the annotators are asked to agree or disagree on on a 5-point Liekrt scale.
+We provide a statement per aspect on which the annotators are asked to agree or disagree on a 5-point Likert scale.
 The aspects were rated on different Likert-scales (see line 3 of the following table).
 In the annotation files, one column per aspect exist.

 - Overall simplicity: The simplified sentence is easier to understand than the original sentence.
 - lexical simplicity: The words of the simplified sentence are easier to understand than the words of the original sentence.